"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

 It is evident that~(4) implies~(3) implies~(1), with no assumption on $\xi$.
 Thus, to complete the proof of the lemma, it suffices to show that~(2) implies~(4), when $\xi$ is proper.
 In fact, we will show that if $\Spec A \to \Spec B$ is a morphism as in~(2), then we may find an Artinian quotient $B'$ of $B$ such that this morphism factors through the closed immersion $\Spec B' \to \Spec B$, and such that the base-changed morphism $\cX_{B'} \to \Spec B'$ is scheme-theoretically dominant.
 Certainly $\Spec A \to \Spec B$ factors through the closed immersion $\Spec B' \to \Spec B$ for {\em some} Artinian quotient of $B$, since $A$ itself is Artinian.
 Thus it suffices to show that $B$ admits a cofinal collection of Artinian quotients $B'$ for which $\cX_{B'} \to \Spec B'$ is scheme-theoretically dominant.
+This is the content of Lemma~\ref{lem: formal functions implies formal image equals image formal} below. \end{proof}

+\begin{lem} Assume that~$\xi$ is proper, and suppose that $\Spec B\to\cF$ is a morphism over~$S$, where~$B$ is a complete Noetherian local $\cO_S$-algebra.
+Then the base-changed morphism $\cX_B\to\Spec B$ is scheme-theoretically dominant if and only if~$B$ admits a cofinal collection of Artinian quotients~$B'$ for which $\cX_{B'}\to\Spec B'$ is scheme-theoretically dominant. \end{lem} \begin{proof}Suppose firstly that $B$ admits a cofinal collection of Artinian quotients~$B'$ for which $\cX_{B'}\to\Spec B'$ is scheme-theoretically dominant.
+Then the scheme-theoretic image of $\cX_B\to\Spec B$ is a closed subscheme of~$\Spec B$ containing each of the~$\Spec B'$, and since the quotients~$B'$ are cofinal, it must in fact be~$\Spec B$.